ChargerHelp raises $2.75M to keep EV chargers working – TechCrunch

 In January 2020, Terry quit her job and started ChargerHelp.
 The newly minted founder joined the Los Angeles Cleantech Incubator, where she developed a curriculum to teach people how to repair EV chargers.
 It was here that she met Ellis, a career coach at LACI who also worked at the Long Beach Job Corp Center.
 Ellis is now the chief workforce officer at ChargerHelp.

-Since then, Terry and Ellis were accepted into Elemental Excelerator’s startup incubator, raised about $400,000 in grant money, launched a pilot program with Tellus Power focused on preventative maintenance, landed contracts with EV charging networks and manufacturers such as EV Connect, ABB and Sparkcharge.
+Since then, Terry and Ellis were accepted into Elemental Excelerator’s startup incubator, raised about $400,000 in grant money, launched a pilot program with Tellus Power focused on preventative maintenance and landed contracts with EV charging networks and manufacturers such as EV Connect, ABB and SparkCharge.
 Terry said they have also hired their core team of seven employees and trained their first tranche of technicians.

 Hiring approach